AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 Now that you have [created your own Content Fragment models](content-structure.md) as well created your own headless content as [Content Fragments,](create-content.md) learn how to use Content Fragments and the GraphQL API as a headless content management system to deliver your content.

 GraphQL provides a query-based API allowing external client applications to query AEM for only the content it needs using a single API call.
-See the [Additional Resources section] at the end of this module for the GraphQL API guide.

 First you will learn how to run two different types of queries: **list** and **byPath** queries.
 Then you will learn how to retrieve content from the Content Fragment you created previously.
+This document serves as a supplement of the interactive tour, covering the same steps and linking to additional resources where appropriate.

+>[!TIP]
+>
+>If you'd like more details about the GraphQL API, see the [Additional Resources section](#additional-resources) at the end of this module for the GraphQL API guide.

 ## The Content Fragment Model Console {#content-fragment-model-console}

-You start on the GraphQL Query Editor.
+You start on the GraphQL Explorer.
 Here you can build and run queries against your headless content.

 ![The GraphQL Query Editor](assets/extract-content/query-editor.png)

-If you wish to navigate to the GraphQL Query Editor yourself outside of the in-app guidance, it is found using the Adobe icon at the top-left of the page.
+If you wish to navigate to the GraphQL Explorer yourself outside of the in-app guidance, it is found using the Adobe icon at the top-left of the page.
 This opens the global navigation of AEM.
 From here, you choose the **Tools** tab and then **General** -&gt; **GraphQL Query Editor**.

 >[!TIP]
 >